 The major problems are the societal and commercial pressure to stop breastfeeding, including aggressive marketing and promotion by formula producers.
 These pressures are too often worsened by inaccurate medical advice from health workers who lack proper skills and training in breastfeeding support.
 In addition, many women have to return to work soon after delivery, and they face a number of challenges and pressures which often lead them to stop exclusive breastfeeding early.
 Working mothers need support, including legislative measures, to enable them to continue breastfeeding.

-UNICEF supports countries to implement the priority actions outlined in the Global Strategy for Infant and Young Child Feeding.
+UNICEF action UNICEF supports countries to implement the priority actions outlined in the Global Strategy for Infant and Young Child Feeding.
 The focus in countries is on five major areas:

 1. At national level: ensuring that not only is appropriate policies and legislation in place but that these are implemented and enforced.
 This includes support for:

-2. Health system level: support is provided to implement interventions in the health system, such as the Ten Steps to Successful Breastfeeding and the Baby-Friendly Hospital Initiative (BFHI), curricula, training and support of health workers and health information systems.
+2. Health system level: support is provided to institutionalize interventions in the health system, such as the Ten Steps to Successful Breastfeeding and the Baby-Friendly Hospital Initiative (BFHI), curricula, training and support of health workers and health information systems.
 Resources, jointly produced with the World Health Organization, include the BFHI training course and an Integrated Course on IYCF Counseling.